-opens IMAGE file Do you keep a toy on your desk?
-Perhaps one of those widgets like a opens in a new windowNewton’s Cradleopens IMAGE file with its clacking, momentum-conserving chrome spheres; the mysterious opens in a new windowMagic 8 Ball with its looming messages; that perpetual motion drinking-bird thingamabob; or maybe the insoluble opens in a new windowRubik’s Cube?
-A recent conversation with opens in a new windowJulie Lasky, the New York Times feature writer, started me thinking about the device she noted that Germans call a “managerspielzeug” and that in France are known as “gadgets de bureaux.”
+Do you keep a toy on your desk?
+Perhaps one of those widgets like a Newton’s Cradle with its clacking, momentum-conserving chrome spheres; the mysterious Magic 8 Ball with its looming messages; that perpetual motion drinking-bird thingamabob; or maybe the insoluble Rubik’s Cube?
+A recent conversation with Julie Lasky, the New York Times feature writer, started me thinking about the device she noted that Germans call a “managerspielzeug” and that in France are known as “gadgets de bureaux.”
 To us they’re “executive toys”–those silly, diverting doohickeys sold as stress-relievers.

 On the phone, after we settled in with the subject, Ms. Lasky posed her first question in the form of a riddle, “what’s the function of a non-functional object?”
 And with this one mischievous brainteaser she obliged me to think hard about the nature of toys and the reach and purpose of play.
 The complication?
 Play is often regarded as purposeless.